-An IT program is a large IT delivery team composed of two or more sub-teams (also called squads).
+A program is a large team composed of two or more sub-teams (also called squads).
 Some of the sub-teams may be external to your organization, working for partner firms or service providers.
 The purpose of program management is to coordinate the efforts of the sub-teams to ensure they work together effectively towards the common goal of producing a consumable solution for their stakeholders.
-In some ways “program coordination” is a more accurate term than “program management,” but “program management” is a far more common term within the IT community so we have decided to stick with it.
+In some ways “program coordination” is a more accurate term than “program management,” but “program management” is the commonly accepted term.

-There are several reasons why large IT delivery teams exist in the first place:
+There are several potential reasons why large teams exist:

 - Some endeavours are inherently big.
-Sometimes an organization will decide to take on a complex effort, such as developing an operating system, an air traffic control system, a financial transaction process system at a bank, and many other examples.
+Sometimes an organization will decide to take on a complex effort, such as building an office tower, an air traffic control system, or a financial transaction processing system.

 - Overly bureaucratic processes promote larger teams.
-Sometimes the systemic bureaucracy in the organization requires large numbers of people to address that bureaucracy.
-Scott once assessed an eighty-person project team who were doing work that only required between ten and fifteen people to do the “real work” and everyone else to conform to the overhead of their traditional CMMI-compliant process.
-Sadly they didn’t rework the team and failed to produce anything after three years and many millions of dollars of investment.
+Sometimes the systemic bureaucracy in an organization requires large numbers of people to address that bureaucracy.
+We once assessed an eighty-person project team who were doing work that only required between ten and fifteen people to do the “real work” and everyone else to conform to the overhead of their traditional CMMI-compliant process.
+Sadly, they didn’t rework the team and failed to produce anything after three years and many millions of dollars of investment.
 As an aside, it is possible and highly desirable to effectively combine CMMI and disciplined agile approaches, but you need to overcome the cultural dissonance of the two paradigms.
-Similarly, we’ve seen teams misjudge and adopt a scaling framework such as SAFe when their situation didn’t warrant it – this motivated them to create a much larger team than they actually needed,
+Similarly, we’ve seen teams misjudge and adopt a scaling framework such as SAFe® when their situation didn’t warrant it – this motivated them to create a much larger team than they actually needed.

-In our opinion only the first reason is a valid one for building a large team is because your endeavor is inherently big.
+In our opinion, the only valid reason for building a large team is because your endeavor is inherently big.
 The other reasons reflect aspects of organizational cultures that need to be fixed in time.
 Luckily, there are several strategies that you can employ to reduce the size of a team:

 - Reorganize the problem into a collection of smaller problems.
 Disaggregation of a large problem is performed through a combination of agile envisioning and agile business analysis.
-This is a key responsibility of your product management efforts: to feed reasonably-sized portions, called minimum business increments (MBIs), of work to IT delivery teams.
+This is a key responsibility of your product management efforts: to feed reasonably-sized portions, called minimum business increments (MBIs), of work to your teams.

 - Reduce the problem.
 Sometimes a large problem can be shrunk down through pruning features out of the vision, or at least by deferring them until later.

 - Address your organization’s culture.
-As we discussed earlier, most of the reasons that organizations build large IT delivery teams are the result of cultural challenges.
-Fix the real problem by adopting a Disciplined Agile® Mindset and evolving your way of working (WoW), thereby motivating an evolution of your culture.
+As we discussed earlier, most of the reasons that organizations build large teams are the result of cultural challenges.
+We suggest that you fix the real problem by adopting a Disciplined Agile® Mindset and evolving your way of working (WoW), thereby motivating an evolution of your culture.

 - Organize the large team into a collection of smaller teams.
 In other words, create a program.